dkauf42/bayota/README.md

 ***Note:*** *Three config files will be copied into `~/.config/${USER}/` during the first install (or first test run). \
 These files set up local paths and formatting and are central to conducting BayOTA optimization studies.*

-- `bayota_user_config.ini` specifies output path stems (for stdout, graphics, and logs)
+- `user_config.ini` specifies output path stems (for stdout, graphics, and logs)
-- `bayota_bash_config.con` specifies the path of the project directory.
+- `bash_config.con` specifies the path of the project directory.
-- `bayota_logging_config.cfg` specifies the format and targets of log messages.
+- `logging_config.cfg` specifies the format and targets of log messages.

 *These files will not be changed by subsequent code executions after being generated.*\
 *Example config files can be found in the `bayota_settings` package.*